hashicorp/design-system/website/docs/components/table/partials/code/component-api.md

 ### Table::Tr

-This component is not eligible to receive interactions (e.g., it cannot have an `onClick` event handler attached directly to it).
+Note: This component is not eligible to receive interactions (e.g., it cannot have an `onClick` event handler attached directly to it).
 Instead, an interactive element should be placed _inside_ of the `Th`, `ThSort`, or `Td` elements.

-It can contain `Hds::Table::Th`, `Hds::Table::ThSort`, or `Hds::Table::Td` components.
+This component can contain `Hds::Table::Th`, `Hds::Table::ThSort`, or `Hds::Table::Td` components.

 <Doc::ComponentApi as |C|>
     <C.Property @name="...attributes">